-Susan Ulrich is an attorney at Waters Kraus & Paul in the firm’s Los Angeles office.
+Susan Ulrich is an attorney at Waters Kraus Paul & Siegel in the firm’s Los Angeles office.
 A native of Massachusetts, Susan graduated with her bachelor’s degree in politics and American studies from Brandeis University.
 She was later awarded a Juris Doctor degree from Northeastern University School of Law.
 She has served on the Board of Directors for Roca, Inc., an organization dedicated to transforming the lives of the most high-risk young people.
 In her legal practice, Susan represents victims of mesothelioma caused by asbestos exposure, as well as families dealing with birth defects resulting from chemical exposures in the semiconductor and commercial agriculture industries.

 Here’s what Susan had to say during our Women’s History Month Women In Law Roundtable Q&A.

-Waters Kraus & Paul: According to the American Bar Association, there are approximately 1.4 million licensed attorneys in the United States.
+Waters Kraus Paul & Siegel: According to the American Bar Association, there are approximately 1.4 million licensed attorneys in the United States.
 While there may be obvious overlap in experiences and reasons for choosing to become a lawyer, no two people are the same.
 What, or who is it that inspired you to pursue a career in law?

 Susan Ulrich: Prior to being a lawyer, I worked for non-profits and with at-risk populations.
 During that time, I realized that I was limited in how much I could help people.
 So, almost all my drive came from the responsibility I felt for the people I worked with.
 That really prompted me to go to law school so that I could be of more assistance to them.